Authentic Lessons for 21st Century Learning

 Engage

-Display slide 4.
-Begin by asking students to "join" the statement that interests them the most or that they believe in the most.
+Display slide 5.
+Introduce the Magnetic Statements strategy and ask students to move to the statement that interests them or that they believe in the most.
 Circulate around the room, helping students to assess the different statements and finalize their decisions.

-Once all students have joined a group, ask them to discuss their chosen statement for three minutes.
-Groups can discuss why they chose the statement, why they think it is important, or why it interests them the most.
+Once all students have moved to a statement, display slide 6 and ask them to discuss their chosen statement for three minutes.

-Display slide 5.
-After three minutes, instruct students to now "join" the statement that repels, confuses, or annoys them the most.
-Once they have formed groups around their new statements, ask them to discuss for another three minutes.
+Display slide 7.
+Instruct students to move to the statement that repels, confuses, or annoys them the most.
+Once they have formed groups around their new statements, ask them to discuss their new statement for another three minutes.

 Explore